Venezuelan President Maduro set to run for re-election in 2018 vote

 Capriles, a two-time presidential candidate, is prohibited from holding office over allegations of “administrative irregularities”.
 Former mayor Leopoldo Lopez is under house arrest for leading protests against Maduro, while his young protege Freddy Guevara has taken refuge in the Chilean embassy to avoid charges of plotting against Maduro.

-Henry Ramos, the former head of the opposition-led congress, is widely mistrusted among Maduro’s foes due to perceptions of having cut deals with the ruling party.

-The coalition plans to hold primary elections to choose a candidate.
-They could also succumb to in-fighting about what conditions to accept in the vote.
+The opposition could succumb to in-fighting about what conditions to accept in the vote.

 During the governors’ election of last October, opposition candidates for the first time gave convincing evidence that elections authorities had altered results in one state, though Maduro scoffed at that and said the system was the cleanest in the world.